Cysharp/MagicOnion/README.md

 # Clients

 ## Support for Unity client
-MagicOnion supports Unity version, which is available for `.NET 4.x` runtime and Unity 2018.4.13f1+ or latest.
-(C# 7.3)
+MagicOnion supports from Unity version 2018.4.13f1 and above, which is available for `.NET 4.x` runtime and C# 7.3 or latest.

 Using MagicOnion with Unity client requires the following four things: